alexARC26/alexARC26/README.md

 *Figure 2: Model performance for cats-vs.-dogs classification, evaluated by accuracy and F1 score.*

 ### 3. Upcoming Projects
-Currently developing projects to further expand the portfolio—stay tuned for updates!
+Currently developing projects to further expand the portfolio — Stay tuned for updates!

 ## How to Explore
 - Each project has a dedicated `README.md` with detailed descriptions, code, and results.